-This research guide (Research Instrument 5) provides a practical guide and set of templates for gathering information on the partnerships and capabilities of firms to form effective partnerships and learn through interaction - i.e. their interactive capabilities.
-The objective is to understand how a firm is organised to facilitate interaction with universities, TVET colleges and other actors such as SETAs and industry associations, to inform their training activities, in terms of the forms of workbased learning that firms engage in.
+This research guide (Research Instrument 3) provides a practical guide and set of templates for gathering information on the partnerships and capabilities of universities to form effective partnerships and learn through interaction - i.e. their interactive capabilities.
+The objective is to understand how a university is organised to facilitate interaction with firms, TVET colleges and other actors such as SETAs and industry associations, to inform their teaching activities, in terms of their programmes, curricula and forms of work-based learning.
 Such an understanding can yield evidence that complements and adds to the quantitative data traditionally used for skills planning.
-The instruments are suitable for research in both public and private firms.
+The instruments are suitable for research in both public and private universities.